 Preliminary investigations indicate that the killing was a hired hit.
 The journalist's blog could contain clues as to who killed him, according to G1.

 The increase in violence against Brazilian journalists gives further weight to Reporters Without Borders' world press freedom rankings, in which Brazil dropped 41 spots to No. 99.

 In the first months of 2012, the Knight Center for Journalism in the Americas has noted the killings of five other Brazilian journalists -- Laércio de Souza, Mario Randolfo Marques Lopes, Paulo Roberto Cardoso Rodrigues, Onei de Moura and Divino Aparecido Carvalho -- although because the investigations are on-going, not all of the killings were necessarily related to their work as journalists.

 The International News Safety Institute (INSI) last year reported that according the Swiss NGO Press Emblem Campaign (PEC), Brazil was the 8th most dangerous country for journalists and now Brazil is the world's second- most dangerous place for journalists in 2012, behind only Syria.

 Sá's fellow journalists mourn his killing, as evidenced by the Storify below, compiled by the Knight Center for Journalism in the Americas, of messages (in Portuguese) expressing solidarity with the fallen reporter.

-- Brazil among most dangerous countries for journalists during first half of 2012, research shows
+- Escalating violence placed Brazil among the most dangerous countries for journalists in 2012